Linaro/website/_posts/2019/03/2019-03-05-io-bandwidth-management-for-production-quality-services.md

 Throttling with low limits
 ==========================

-Because of the above throughput drawbacks of max limits, an opposite, still experimental, *low limit* mechanism has been added to the throttling policy [@low-limit].
+Because of the above throughput drawbacks of max limits, an opposite, still experimental, *low limit* mechanism has been added to the throttling policy [low-limit].
 If a group is assigned such a low limit, then the throttling policy automatically, and dynamically, limits the I/O of the other groups in such a way to guarantee to the group a minimum bandwidth equal to its assigned low limit.

-Unfortunately, as shown in detail in [@IO-control-issues], this mechanism easily throws away about 80% of the available storage speed, and fails to guarantee limits themselve.
+Unfortunately, as shown in detail in [IO-control-issues], this mechanism easily throws away about 80% of the available storage speed, and fails to guarantee limits themselve.
 In particular, this happens with heterogeneous workloads, i.e., with mixes of, e.g., random and sequential I/O, and/or read and writes.
 In contrast, low limits are extremely effective with purely random workloads, for which they reach 100% of the storage speed.

 Low limits have a hard time controlling I/O, intuitively, for the same reasons why we often have a hard time getting the shower temperature right.
 The quantities to control, namely group bandwidths, vary non linearly, and with variable delays, with respect to the changes of per-group max limits performed by the mechanism.